ronalabraham/keygen/README.md

 ## Installing and running

 You'll need a recent-ish version of [Rust](https://www.rust-lang.org/).
+The nightly version is used for the `linked_list_extras` feature.

-Then: `cargo run -- run corpus/books.short.txt`.
+Then: `cargo +nightly run -- run corpus/books.short.txt`.

 ## Installing the (upcoming) optimal keyboard layout